OWNER & RESIDENT A-Z

 Under the Condominium Act, the Corporation is permitted to place a lien on your Unit if maintenance fees are not paid when due.
 The legal cost of such lien - which can be quite significant - is the responsibility of the Unit owner.

 The Corporation imposes a late payment fee of $25 if a monthly payment is received after the 8th day of the month and interest at the annual rate of 24% is charged on all accounts overdue more than 30 days.
 There is a charge of at least $25 for an NSF cheque.
+(Ref: Board Resolution of 2 April, 2013.)

 As the front door of the building must not be left open and unlocked, it is necessary to arrange for a security guard for all moves - the Superintendent can advise on appropriate licenced companies; the current charge is approximately $20 per hour, plus HST.
 If there is no security guard present the move and elevator reservation will be cancelled by the Superintendent or his deputy.
+Due to the layout of our Loading Dock you are advised to use a moving van with a side door - it will make your (and your movers) lives much easier!

 Though the building is reasonably soundproof, please keep stereos, televisions and conversation at a reasonable volume so as not to disturb others, particularly late at night.
 Please do not make loud noises in the hallways.